pashabetenya/TESTTASK-POKEMON/README.md

   - TRIED TO CONNECT THE DATABASE AS A HIVE-DB.
 BUT SOMETHING DID NOT WORK.
 IN THE FUTURE I WANT TO UNDERSTAND THIS ISSUE AND TRY TO CONNECT MORE.
   - I'M STILL WORKING ON IT AT THE MOMENT, AND I'M TRYING TO PLUG IT IN.
 - A search was prescribed.
 - Added an icon for the app, and a splash page.
+(On the virtual device works with some bug, I do not fully understand why, but on the device - everything is fine).
+- Authorization an account at the expense of firebase service was prescribed.
+(Initially, everything worked, but there is also a bug.
+On a separate branch described what the problem is).
+- Navigation.
 - Architecture: Vanilla.

 Due to the fact that the other day the practice is coming to an end, it only had time to figure it out and write it in the project.